Ramys/Torncore-Modules/mod-guildhouse-Patch/README.md

 ```
 ## Patch Information

-The patch basicly turns the selected area from a bitmask to a uint, this fixes the issues with the phasing
+The patch basically turns the selected area from a bitmask to a uint, this fixes the issues with the phasing

 Before Patch :
 Guild 1 Can see phase 1